-With SheerID’s Identity Marketing Platform, you can begin to target and reach relevant consumer communities with exclusive discounts within days.
+With SheerID’s Verification Platform, you can begin to target and reach relevant consumer communities with exclusive discounts within days.
 Running identity marketing programs enables you to attract new customers, deliver valuable insights, and demonstrate the value of investing in zero-party data.

 Want to Learn More About Zero-Party Data?

 Check out these resources:

 - How to Build Lasting D2C Relationships with Zero-Party Data